Alfresco/docs-alfresco/content-services/latest/develop/repo-ext-points/content-model.md

 ## Content models and CMIS

 CMIS defines a data model, which encapsulates the core concepts found in most repositories.
-Alfresco Content Services provides an implementation of the CMIS bindings and maps the content metamodel to the CMIS domain model.
-This allows content models defined in Alfresco Content Services to be exposed and manipulated by using CMIS.
+Content Services provides an implementation of the CMIS bindings and maps the content metamodel to the CMIS domain model.
+This allows content models defined in Content Services to be exposed and manipulated by using CMIS.

 The following summarizes the CMIS data model: